Tire Modelling and its Application in Tire and Vehicle Development

 MODERATOR: Mohammad Behroozi

-Course 3.1 – The role of driving simulators in tire design Mathieu Grob & Julien Levray
+Course 3.1 – The Virtuous Circle of tire measurement, modelling and correlation Mathieu Grob

-Course 3.2 – Physical tire modeling for real-time simulation Flavio Farroni, Andrea Sammartino
+Course 3.2 – Physical tire modeling for real-time simulation Flavio Farroni, Andrea Samartino

 Course 3.3 – Terramechanics tire modeling George Mavros